-As seen in Forbes.
+As published in Forbes in 2023

 CMP is a minority and woman owned firm providing impactful solutions across the full talent life-cycle.
 From innovative search and assessment solutions to high impact coaching and outplacement support.
-For more information visit us at: www.CareerMP.com
+For more information, visit us at www.careermp.com.